 I have misplaced my vaccination card, how can I get a copy of it?

-If you have misplaced your vaccination card or realize there is incorrect information on the card, there is now a helpdesk to assist in replacing misplaced/incorrect COVID vaccine cards: call 866-375-9795 or email [email protected]
+If you have misplaced your vaccination card or realize there is incorrect information on the card, there is now a helpdesk to assist in replacing misplaced/incorrect COVID vaccine cards: use the online tool, call 866-375-9795, or email [email protected].

 Where can I get my 12-17 year old vaccinated?

 The only vaccine currently approved for those ages 12 and up is the Pfizer vaccine.
 You can contact your child's pediatrician to see if they have the Pfizer vaccine.
 Or, you may also use vaccinefinder.org to locate providers/pharmacies who have Pfizer in stock near you.
 We have Pfizer clinics schedule for some evenings, so please complete the district’s availability survey or contact the call center (804-365-3240)

 Who is currently eligible to receive the COVID-19 vaccine?